Josh-James/rockpaperscissors/README.md

-### This project is a simple rock, paper, scissors game made in Python
+### This project was a rock, paper, scissors game made in Python

+### Now it is an advanced rock, paper, scissors game made in Python

+### Based on the rules for rock, paper, scissors, spock, lizard